NEUBIAS/training-resources/courses/2024_07_EMBO_Crick_MoBIE_CLEM.md

 ### IT Setup

 - All software is already provided in the VMs for the course.
 - If you like to redo the practical on another computer (MoBIE does not need specific resources), you need a fresh [Fiji](https://fiji.sc) installation.
-Then, install the MoBIe plugin following [this tutorial](https://mobie.github.io/tutorials/installation.html).
+Then, install the MoBIE plugin following [this tutorial](https://mobie.github.io/tutorials/installation.html).

 ## Trainer